I love Artist Trading Cards. Their small scale makes them easy to crank out several mini

 Set up a craft table while waiting for food and encourage everyone little kids to grandparents

-to make some leaf-themed ATCs to trade with each other.
+to make some leaf-themed ATCs (artist trading cards) to trade with each other.

 The girls and I sat down one afternoon and made this series of leaf-themed ATCs.

 By sticking with one theme (leaves) we produced a bunch of little cards

 that all go together but no two are alike!